 The ultimate guide to the energy price cap

-This guide explores everything you need to know about the energy price cap.
+This guide delves into everything you need to know about the energy price cap.

-Use our 👉 Energy Price Cap finder 👈to know the exact electricity and gas price cap rates that apply to your home!
+Use our Energy Price Cap finder to discover the exact electricity and gas price cap rates applicable to your region and payment type.

 What is the energy price cap?

-The energy price cap limits how much suppliers can charge for electricity and gas under standard variable tariffs.
+The energy price cap restricts how much suppliers can charge for electricity and gas under a standard variable tariff.
+During the energy crisis, it was instrumental in determining the cheapest tariffs available on the market.

 Why is the energy price cap so expensive?